Southwest Airlines making massive change to how it flies

 When an airline can't get more airplanes, it only has one way to grow — adding more flights using its existing planes.
 That's something Southwest has inched toward doing.

 Southwest does not currently offer redeye flights.
-A redeye flight leaves at night and arrives the next morning.
+A redeye flight leaves at night and arrives at its destination the next morning.
 In most cases, the flight does not last long enough for passengers to get a full night's sleep.

 In general, those are itineraries customers will want to avoid, but the airline has made them available for passengers who want them.